EVERSE-ResearchSoftware/RSQKit/pages/contributing/contribution_guidelines.md

 Check out [the instructions on how to fork and set up RSQKit locally on your machine][installation-instructions].

+### Via Google Docs, Microsoft 365 etc

+You can copy a template into one of these services, collaboratively edit and then submit or update an existing [issue][issues]; be sure to include the link to your contribution.

+The editorial board will then be in touch about your contribution.

+See the [Page Sytle Guidelines](page_style_guidelines) for a list of page templates.

 ### Other Ways to Contribute

 Note that you do not have to use Git or contribute via GitHub to be included as a Contributor - any significant discussion or contributions via other methods (e.g. email, internal project documents used to collect information, etc.) are accepted.